WebAssembly/spec/proposals/gc/MVP.md

 #### `Table`

 * The `Table` constructor gets an additional optional argument `init` that is used to initialise the table slots.
 It defaults to `null`.
-A `TypeError` is produced if the argument is omitted and the table type is not defaultable.
+A `TypeError` is produced if the argument is omitted and the table's element type is not defaultable.

 #### `Type`